Elephants born to stressed parents grow up to have fewer offspring and age faster. Does the same pattern apply to humans?

 “Poor early life conditions have been linked to many disease outcomes in humans, but is unknown whether stress in early life also speeds up aging rates in long-lived species,” explains Dr. Hannah Mumby.
 “We found that the decline in reproduction with age is much steeper in the elephants born at the poorer time of year.
 Even though they reproduce slightly more when they’re young, this still doesn’t compensate for the steep decline and they end up with fewer offspring.”

-Baby Elephants, Research
+Baby Elephants, Stressed Parents

 The scientists were able to analyze the long-term effects of stress on 10,000 elephants spanning three generations in Myanmar.

 The researchers used measures of a hormone associated with stress (glucocorticoid metabolites) to determine which months created stressful conditions for the elephants.
 The study showed that June to August, which is monsoon season, are the most challenging months for the animals.
 The number of calves born at this time is low and their survival rate is not very good.